ibexa/documentation-developer/docs/cdp/cdp_guide.md

 ### Customer profile

 Using [[= product_name_cdp =]] you can build 360° customer profiles.
 It unifies customer data from different sources to help you understand your prospects and customer needs.
-Once you get customer data, you can unify and match customer profiles based on their preferences and habists.
+Once you get customer data, you can unify and match customer profiles based on their preferences and habits.
 This process contributes to build a single customer view.
 Based on demographics, interactions, behaviors, and transactional data you can create and analyze complete, 360° customer profiles.

 ![Customer profile](img/customer_profile.png)